 See “Sponsor a Dog” section in the SUPPORT US area on our website.

 Report it immediately.
-If you see a dog or other animal that’s lost, hurt, chained up, stressed, starving, injured, neglected or abused – please call or text us – 027 315 0650.
+If you see a dog or other animal that’s lost, hurt, chained up, stressed, starving, injured, neglected or abused – please Contact us.
 Then we’ll organise a team or contact the authorities to see if the dog or animal requires rescuing or needs help.
 Remember, you can save an animal’s life if you act quickly.

 Yes, Definitely.
 We at Saving Hope strongly recommend that pet owners microchip their dogs, in addition to a getting a current dog license and identification tag.